 We are subject to regulation by the DOT and various state agencies in connection with our pipeline, trucking and rail transportation operations.
 These regulatory authorities exercise broad powers, governing activities such as the authorization to operate hazardous materials pipelines and engage in motor carrier operations.
 There are additional regulations specifically relating to the transportation industry, including integrity management of pipelines, testing and specification of equipment, product handling and labeling requirements and personnel qualifications.
 The transportation industry is subject to possible regulatory and legislative changes that may affect the economics of our business by requiring changes in operating practices or pipeline construction or by changing the demand for common or contract carrier services or the cost of providing trucking services.
 Possible changes include, among other things, increasingly stringent environmental regulations, increased frequency and stringency for testing and repairing pipelines, replacement of older pipelines, changes in the hours of service regulations that govern the amount of time a driver may drive in any specific period, on-board black box recorder devices or limits on vehicle weight and size and properties of the materials that can be shipped.
 Required changes to the specifications governing rail cars carrying crude oil will eliminate the most commonly used tank cars or require that such cars be upgraded.
 In January 2017, PHMSA announced they were considering limits on the volatility of crude oil that could be shipped by rail and other modes of transportation.
-These rules could limit the availability of tank cars to transport crude to our refineries and increase the cost of crude oil transported by rail or truck.
-In addition to the substantial remediation costs that could be caused by leaks or spills from our pipelines, regulators could prohibit our use of affected portions of the pipeline for extended periods, thereby interrupting the delivery of cru
+On May 20, 2020, PHMSA withdrew its advance notice of proposed rulemaking ("ANPRM") relating to the January 18, 2017 ANPRM concerning vapor pressure for crude oil transported by rail.
+Additionally, the PHMSA announced that it is no longer considering vapor pressure limits for the transportation of crude oil, other unrefined petroleum-based products, and Class 3 flammables products, by rail or any other mode.
+In addition to the substantial remediation costs that could be caused by leaks or spills from our pipelines, regulators could prohibit our use of affected portions of the pipeline for extended periods, thereby interrupting the delivery of crude oil to, or the distribution of refined products from, our refineries.